Strobesstrobes

 What framework guides serverless penetration testing?

 The OWASP Serverless Top 10 reframes common application risks for the functions-as-a-service model, covering event injection, broken authentication, insecure deployment configuration, over-privileged roles, and dependency risk.
-It pairs well with standard application and API testing methodology since much of the surface overlaps.
+It pairs well with standard application and API testing methodology since much of the surface overlaps with web and API work.

 Sources and references